Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 with very limited coding experience - much less first-hand experience coding remotely (and how at this point does anyone present poll results with a straight face?).

-The other bad news is you can spend a long time experimenting, like [PagerDuty](https://www.pagerduty.com/blog/scaling-engineering-org) describes, and getting it wrong is painful.
+The other bad news is you can spend a long time experimenting, as [PagerDuty](https://www.pagerduty.com/blog/scaling-engineering-org) describes, and getting it wrong is painful.
 That's why we believe a communication tool designed for these problems can remove a lot of drudge work and speed things up.